 DEA is operator of the Ogarrio oil field.
-The 50 percent licence share that DEA acquired, was offered in a farm-out auction of the National Hydrocarbons Commission (CNH).
+The 50 percent licence share that DEA acquired, was offered in a farm-out auction of the National Hydrocarbons Commission (CNH) in October 2017.
 Pemex is the licence partner, holding the remaining 50 percent.
 The licence contract was signed in March 2018.

 Ogarrio offers DEA high potential, to leverage the company’s key competences and technical capabilities.
 The field provides access to production and additional development potential in one project.

 With the right concepts in place, DEA plans to improve the recovery of the field in an economic and sustainable way.
 The onshore field Ogarrio is located 107 kilometres west of Villahermosa in the state of Tabasco, in the southeast of Mexico.
 The mature field was discovered in 1957 and since then, 527 wells have been drilled.
 More than 100 wells are active and produce about 10,000 barrels of oil equivalent per day (status March 2018).

 In addition, DEA holds a 30% share of Block 2, with Pemex holding the remaining 70% as operator.
-Block 2 comprises 549 sq. km and is located in the Tampico-Misantla basin in the South-Western Gulf of Mexico.
+Block 2 comprises 549 sq. km and is located in the in the immediate vicinity of Block 16 and 17.
 The water depth ranges from 40 to 260 m.